smartcontractkit/chainlink-evm/contracts/README.md

 Setup your project's remappings.
 See the [Foundry documentation](https://getfoundry.sh/guides/project-setup/dependencies#remapping-dependencies) for more information.

 [Foundry](https://getfoundry.sh/guides/project-setup/project-layout#project-layout) consumes a `remappings.txt` file from the project root.
-Create or update `remappings.txt` with the following:
+Create or update your project's `remappings.txt` with the following, to ensure that it loads the correct version of the dependencies you just installed into your `node_modules`:

 ```
 @chainlink/=node_modules/@chainlink